WAGR ADE/ADT class: History

 In December 1937, WG Armstrong, Newcastle upon Tyne delivered the first ADE railcar.
 It was the first diesel-electric rail vehicle to enter service in Australia.
 It was followed in 1938 by a further five that were delivered in knocked down form and assembled at the Midland Railway Workshops.
 All were named after Governors of Western Australia, hence the class name.

-It soon became apparent that the railcars had insufficient capacity so five AG carriages were adapted as trailers cars as an interim solution, pending six ADT trailers being delivered by the Midland Railway Workshops in late 1939.
+It soon became apparent that the railcars had insufficient capacity so five AG "Gilbert" carriages were adapted as trailers cars as an interim solution, pending six ADT trailers being delivered by the Midland Railway Workshops in late 1939.

 They operated on services from Perth to Merredin via Wyalkatchem, Perth to Merredin via the York-Bruce Rock line, Perth to Katanning, Bunbury to Northcliffe, Busselton and Donnybrook, and Geraldton to Mullewa and Yuna.
 An additional introduced from Geraldton to Ajana in July 1943.

 In 1949/50, they were displaced by the Wildflower class diesel railcars and sent to operate services in more remote parts of the state.
 Withdrawals commenced in 1957, with the last withdrawn in April 1962.
 After being stored at Midland Railway Workshops, most were scrapped in 1974.